Which health insurance plan is best for you?

 About one-half of enrollees in employer-based health plans are in a PPO.
 Though it remains the most utilized type of plan, the number has been falling in recent years as employers turn more to HDHPs as a way to contain health care costs.

-You usually don’t have to select a PCP in a PPO plan, and you can choose from more healthcare providers than an HMO because PPO networks are usually larger.
-PPOs allow you to get both in-network and out-of-network care -- though out-of-network providers will be covered at a lesser percentage.
+You usually don’t have to select a primary care provider (PCP) in a PPO plan, and you can choose from more healthcare providers than an HMO because PPO networks are usually larger.
+PPOs allow you to get both in-network and out-of-network care -- though out-of-network providers will cost you more.
 You can also see a specialist without a referral.

 In addition to higher premiums, PPOs usually have a deductible that you have to meet before the health plan pays for care.